kun-wang/kun-wang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Senior Researcher at the [Institute for Quantum Computing](http://quantum.baidu.com/), Baidu Research.
+I was a Senior Researcher at the [Institute for Quantum Computing](http://quantum.baidu.com/), Baidu Research.
 My research at Baidu Quantum focuses on characterizing, verifying, validating, mitigating, and correcting quantum errors inherent in quantum devices.